 Sample Southern comfort food in a Prohibition-era bar where John F. Kennedy proposed to Jackie Bouvier, sip tea near a canal once used to transport goods to the West, and taste socially-conscious street food that helps feed refugees.

 Once a thriving port, Georgetown is DC’s oldest neighborhood and still reveals glimpses of mule-drawn boats and flour mills.

-The Georgetown food tour departs from approximately M Street and Wisconsin Avenue at 1 p.m.
-Exact address will be given at time of ticket purchase.
+The Georgetown Food Tour departs from Cady’s Alley at 1 pm.
+Exact address will be given at the time of ticket purchase.